KenArai-JP/netflix-sql-explorer/README.md

-## 📸 SQL Results via MySQL Workbench
+## 📸 This is SQL Results via MySQL Workbench

 These screenshots show real query results from MySQL Workbench.